duncanwp/ESEm/docs/index.rst

 ..
-GCEm documentation master file, created by sphinx-quickstart on Mon Feb  8 11:46:20 2021.
+ESEm documentation master file, created by sphinx-quickstart on Mon Feb  8 11:46:20 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GCEm's documentation!
+Welcome to ESEm's documentation!
 ================================

 .. toctree::